inbo/inbo-pyutils/gis/sentinelsat/README.md

 ### Introduction

 This code provides a user interface approach to query and download Sentinel-2 datasets, covering Flanders (Belgium), from the [Copernicus Open Access Hub](https://scihub.copernicus.eu/).
-The code uses [tkinter](https://wiki.python.org/moin/TkInter) to provide the user interface, and the [sentinelsat](http://sentinelsat.readthedocs.io/en/master/index.html) utility to query and download Sentinel-2 satellite images from the [Copernicus Open Access Hub](https://scihub.copernicus.eu/).
-[Collections](https://docs.python.org/3/library/collections.html) is used to access the results of the query, stored in a dictionary.
+The code uses [tkinter](https://docs.python.org/3/library/tkinter.html) to provide the user interface, and the [sentinelsat](http://sentinelsat.readthedocs.io/en/master/index.html) utility to query and download Sentinel-2 satellite images from the [Copernicus Open Access Hub](https://scihub.copernicus.eu/). [collections](https://docs.python.org/3/library/collections.html) is used to access the results of the query, stored in a dictionary. *tkinter* and *collections* are part of [the Python Standard Library](https://docs.python.org/3/library/index.html).

 ### Functionality